 Finally, $f$ is called an \emph{NRT-$\mathcal{G}$ polynomial} if $f\in\mathcal{G}$ and $\widehat{\C}_{f}$ is NRT. \end{defn}

-\begin{rem} The existence of positive components is the central feature common in defintions of both $\GS$ and $\mathcal{G}.$ In the multi-affine case, $\G=\mathcal{G}^{\mathfrak{a}}$ according to Lemma \ref{lem:Suppose-that--2}.
+\begin{rem} The existence of positive components is the central feature common in the definitions of both $\GS$ and $\mathcal{G}.$ In the multi-affine case, $\G=\mathcal{G}^{\mathfrak{a}}$ according to Lemma \ref{lem:Suppose-that--2}.
 More generally, $\GS$ is defined through strictly positive invariance, while $\mathcal{G}$ is defined through the compatibility of Gårding components through a recursive procedure.
 By Theorem \ref{thm:diff-closure}, $\GS\subset\mathcal{G}$.
-We will show later that, in fact, $\GS=\mathcal{G}$. \end{rem}
+We will show later that $\GS=\mathcal{G}$. \end{rem}